 Fresh eggs work best for poaching.
 Their whites hold together better than older eggs.
 Some people put a little vinegar in the poaching water—the vinegar helps the proteins in the egg whites coagulate.
 But the vinegar does affect the taste.
 I usually skip it.

-1 Heat water to a bare simmer: Fill a saucepan with a couple inches of water.
-Heat the water on high until it reaches a bare simmer and bubbles start appearing at the bottom of the pan, or bring the water to a boil and then lower the heat until the water is at a bare simmer (just a few bubbles coming up now and then).
+1 Heat the water: Fill a saucepan with several inches of water.
+Heat the water on high until it reaches a boil and then lower the heat until the water is at a bare simmer (just a few bubbles coming up now and then).

 2 Crack egg into a small bowl and gently slip it into the water: Working with the eggs one at a time, crack the egg into a small bowl or cup.
 Place the bowl close to the surface of the hot water and gently slip the egg into the water.

 If you want, use a spoon to push some of the egg whites closer to their yolks, to help them hold together.
 Add all of the eggs you are poaching to the pan in the same way, keeping some distance between them.

 3 Turn off heat, cover pan, set timer for 4 minutes: Turn off the heat and cover the pan.
 Set a timer for 4 minutes (or count out loud to 60, four times).
 At this point the egg whites should be completely cooked, while the egg yolks are still runny.

 Note that the timing depends on the size of the eggs, the number of eggs in the pot, and if you are cooking at altitude, so adjust accordingly.
 If you are at altitude, want firmer egg yolks, or are poaching more than 4 eggs at once, you may need to cook them longer.
 If you try 4 minutes and the eggs are too cooked, reduce the time.